stilldavid/userland-book/general_purpose/index.md

-It would be hard to say that there's any _one_ reason command line environments remain so vital after decades of evolution and hard-won refinement in computer interfaces, but I'd suggest that this combinatory nature is somewhere near the heart of it.
+It would be hard to say that there's any _one_ reason command line environments remain so vital after decades of evolution and hard-won refinement in computer interfaces, but it seems like this combinatory nature is somewhere near the heart of it.
 The command line often lacks the polish of other interfaces we depend on, but in exchange it offers a richness and freedom of expression rarely seen elsewhere, and invites its users to build upon its basic